Fall Cleanup – 2026

 Fall Cleanup is open to all City of Omaha households.
-Residents do not have to be a member of a neighborhood/homeowner association to participate.
-Only residential/household items are accepted (commercial waste is prohibited).
+Residents do not have to be a member of a neighborhood or homeowner association to participate.
+Only residential household items are accepted (commercial waste is prohibited).
 Residents must unload their own vehicle, no assistance will be provided.

 Dates